sit-2021-int214/026_Pokemon_Index/01_explore.md

 2. Which pokemon type have the gratest average of special defense ?
 3. which pokemon have a highest and lowest speed and what the diffrent of two of them ?
 4. From the given index which pokemons types have a highest amount? and how much is it ?
-5. which pokemon(s) have a hp is morethan 80 and speed lower than 50 ? what is his/her type ?
+5. which pokemon(s) have a hp is morethan 80 and speed lower than 50 ?
+What are the top 5 ?
 6. Find the lowest speed pokemon that total(power) is morethan 600

 ## Step 0 Loading library and dataset